atom-box/notes/Git-rednotebook.md

 1) Do your editing, via git merge git mergetool
 2) TWO WORD COMMAND NOW: git commit
 3) Allow it a LONG form commit message, partly so you can trace it, partly for the helpful messages.
 Some of your message is just uncommenting.

-@kyle welch
-Your talk nicely @CreamCityCode nicely bridged a range of Git-ability-levels in the audience.
-I am benefitting this morning by making better commit messages.
-Good job dealing with no Wifi in the room.
-That Julia Evans #Git visualizer you recommended is very cool!
-Bad news:
-Instead of ftp, I am updating my web page via LocalCommit -> GitHubRemote -> PullToHostingServer.
-This is 3x more steps and is causing many merge/conflicts.
-Good news:
-Forced to get better at Git and Vim-mergetool.
-And low-stakes: my static fun page.
+Twit
+Learn to keep two idea queue, without writing down.
+Learn to always ensconce emerging idea to secondary slot in that queue.

-## Kyle Welch talk at CreamCityCode (works at EventBrite) Oct 13, 2018
+## Notes from Kyle Welch talk at CreamCityCode (works at EventBrite) Oct 13, 2018
 1111
 git merge --squash
 INSTEAD OF JUST MERGING, THIS MAKES THE ROAD LOOKING BKWDS A STRAIGHT, SINGLE ROAD